project-alice-assistant/docs/docs/setup/room-configuration.md

 Now that we have created a few rooms, it is time to make them more colorful.
 First lets paint the floor:
 - Click on the paint roller in the location editing toolbar
-- A slide out window should appear where a lot of different floor types can be choosen from
+- A slide out window should appear where a lot of different floor types can be chosen from
 - Click one of them!
 - Now click on one of your rooms and that floor covering will be placed on that floor.